releng-tool/releng-tool-docs/content/guides/packages/advanced-pkg-options.md

 script-based package will load configuration, build, etc. scripts from its package definition folder.
 If a script-based package is missing a stage script to invoke and finds an associated script in the package's source, the detected script will be invoked.
-For example, if `libfoo` package may attempt to load a `libfoo-configure` script for a configuration stage.
-In the event that the script cannot be found and remote scripting is permitted for a package, the script (if exists) `releng-configure` will be loaded from the root of the package's contents.
+For example, if `libfoo.rt` package may attempt to load a `libfoo-configure.rt` script for a configuration stage.
+In the event that the script cannot be found and remote scripting is permitted for a package, the script (if exists) `releng-configure.rt` will be loaded from the root of the package's contents.

 ```python